 Case-Based Essays.
 The ARRT closely monitors the essay component of the exam.
 Although scores on case-based essay questions are combined with scores on the selected response component to obtain final scores, it is still useful to inspect scores on both sections to determine if they are related.
-The scatterplot in Figure 1 displays the joint distribution of scores on the selected response and the essay components of the 2017 exam.
+The scatterplot in Figure 1 (below) displays the joint distribution of scores on the two parts of the exam.

 Each point in Figure 1 represents a candidate's score on both parts of the exam.
-The diagonal dotted line represents the overall scaled score passing point of 75 resulting from differing combinations of scores on the two parts of the exam.
+The diagonal dotted line represents the approximate overall scaled score passing value of 75 resulting from differing combinations of scores on the two parts of the exam.

-The general trend is that candidates scoring well on one component tend to score well on the other, and vice versa.
-The correlation (r) between the two sets of scores is 0.80.
+The general trend is that candidates who do well on one component tend to score well on the other, and vice versa.
+The correlation (r) between the two sets of scores is 0.58.
 If the scores were perfectly correlated (fell on a straight line, r = 1.0), then the essays would be contributing no additional information beyond what is provided by the selected response component.
 In contrast, one would have to question the validity of the essay section if the two sets of scores were completely unrelated (appeared more like a circle, r = 0.0).

 The pattern depicted in the graph is reassuring.
 It indicates that while the two components have some things in common, each still contributes unique information to the measurement of candidate proficiency.